 My passion for the arts and education drives my constant pursuit of novel and exciting ways of integrating science and arts both to teach and to disseminate research work to children and other non-scientists.
 My current position thus entails innovative teaching and outreach in conservation and research into the effectiveness of such methods.
-I am developing training methods, initially within the Diploma in International Wildlife Conservation Practice, and directing training courses in Malaysia, along with associated field research on the ecology of clouded leopards.
+I am developing training methods, within the Diploma in International Wildlife Conservation Practice, and directing training courses in Malaysia and China, along with associated field research on the ecology of clouded leopards.
 I am on the Editorial Board of Science Advances by AAAS and am a College Lecturer at Wadham and St Catherine’s College.

 Outreach and Education

 Video on Saving Ulu Muda, the forest site for research on the clouded leopard: https://www.youtube.com/watch?v=yYEEa5t_Ugo

 Malaysia workshops: http://cleanmalaysia.com/2015/12/15/oxford-professors-wild-educational-experiment-ignites-conservation-in-southeast-asia/